hashicorp/consul/plugin/kubernetes/README.md

   will resolve External Services against itself. **ADDRESS** can be an IP, an IP:port, or a path to a file structured like resolv.conf.
 * `ttl` allows you to set a custom TTL for responses.
-The default (and minimum allowed) is 5 seconds, while the maximum is capped at 3600 seconds.
+The default (and minimum allowed) is 0 seconds, while the maximum is capped at 3600 seconds.
+Setting TTL to 0 will prevent records from being cached.
 * `noendpoints` will turn off the serving of endpoint records by disabling the watch on endpoints.
   All endpoint queries and headless service queries will result in an NXDOMAIN.
 * `transfer` enables zone transfers.
 It may be specified multiples times. `To` signals the direction